 What impressed McMurray about Saint Mary’s program was the focus on particular body systems during clinical practices.

-Now nearly 30 years after her time at Saint Mary’s, McMurray says the education she received during her master’s program has helped her as she leads at McMurray Medical.
+Now nearly 20 years after her time at Saint Mary’s, McMurray says the education she received during her master’s program has helped her as she leads at McMurray Medical.

 “Nurse anesthetists are leaders,” she said.
 “We’re taught to continuously improve our career, and we’re always wanting to do our best.
-In each clinical scenario we’re in, we’re passionate about patient care and making sure we have the best devices possible to provide that excellent care.
-Saint Mary’s helped me develop that concept of doing your best and going beyond what is expected of you.”
+In each scenario we’re in, we’re passionate about patient care and making sure we have the best devices possible to provide that care.
+And Saint Mary’s helped me develop that concept of doing your best and going beyond what is expected of you.”